-The event has been keynoted on the first day by Bruce Lawson, Open Web Standards Advocate for Opera, holding the keynote about the Web on the perspective of international challenges, and Leslie Hawthorn Board Member at Open Source Initiative, talking about Communities.
+The event was keynoted on the first day by Bruce Lawson, Open Web Standards Advocate for Opera, holding the keynote about the Web on the perspective of international challenges, and Leslie Hawthorn Board Member at Open Source Initiative, talking about Communities.

-One of Europe's largest tech conferences enjoys successful outing of its first Middle East edition.
+One of Europe's largest tech conferences enjoyed a successful outing of its first Middle East edition.

 Held at The Impact Hub in Downtown Dubai, Codemotion Dubai's Regional Partner, Mohamad Harastani, officially opened the two-day conference which offered up a series of presentations, talks, and workshops, hosted by globally renowned coding experts, including: Bert Ertman (Luminis), Danilo Poccia (Amazon Web Services), Yan Cui (Just Eat), Alex Nadalin (Namshi), and Rachel Reese (jet.com).

 Topics discussed on the first day included Reece's presentation on, "Patterns and practices for real-world event-driven microservices" and Yan Cui's "F# in social gaming".
 On day two, Poccia gave a talk entitled, "Scaling up to your first 10 million users".

 In addition to a packed and informative programme of seminars and workshops, Codemotion Dubai has now provided the region with its first dedicated platform for pioneering developers to meet and network with like minded professionals and global specialists.